 Mood Pinball was created following a series of workshops for autistic and neurodiverse people at BOM in Birmingham in 2018.
 We are grateful to the participants, who wish to remain anonymous, for their insights.

-Commissioned by ODI Data as Culture in partnership with the University of Southampton Data Stories project, supported by the EPSRC, grant number EP/PO25676/1.
+Original Digital pinball machine commissioned by ODI Data as Culture in partnership with the University of Southampton / King’s College London Data Stories project, supported by the EPSRC, grant number EP/PO25676/1.
 Produced by BOM centre for art, technology and science, Birmingham.

-Digital pinball machine with custom software and bespoke graphics on wooden frame
+Digital pinball machine with custom software and bespoke graphics on wooden frame, online game, Android app, CGI short film, animated GIFs

 Copy That?
 Surplus Data in an Age of Repetitive Duplication